 When you look at social media, a vast majority of parents aren't sharing the good, the bad and the ugly.
 Social media is like a real-time scrapbook where you're making the conscious decision to not share your struggles or bad days.
 We share the glossier side of life ... and so does everyone else.

 Even Pinterest is not immune.
-A new study found Pinterest is also a source of stress.
+A new study found Pinterest may also be a source of stress.
 Feeling like you just can't live up to that mom who posted 1,000 pins of preschooler crafts takes a toll on you when you're doing well if you get to take a shower every day.

 Ask yourself if you're oversharing on social media and you'll probably say, "No." Now ask yourself if you think your friends overshare and the answer will change to a resounding, "Yes."